 - provides hands-on training in flood estimation and inundation modelling using industry-standard software

-- develops your skills and knowledge in the monitoring and management of pollutants, nutrient levels and greenhouse gas emissions in aquatic systems
+- develops skills and knowledge in the monitoring and management of pollutants, nutrient levels and greenhouse gas emissions in aquatic systems

 - provides training in river assessment methods